2023 DfE TEACHING INTERNSHIP PROGRAMME

 The internship programme will run for 3 weeks in June, commencing on the 12th June.

 Applications are now open to all undergraduate students who are interested in teaching Maths, Physics, Chemistry, Computing and Modern Foreign Languages (MFL) in secondary schools.
-These placements will take place in one of our schools across our partnership in various locations in and around Rotherham, Sheffield and Doncaster.
+These placements will take place in one of our partner schools in various locations in and around South Yorkshire and the East Midlands

 The internship programme offers an insight to individuals into the teaching of STEM subjects and languages.
 You will be given the opportunity to team teach and co plan with experts in the field.
 During your 3-week placement you will be assigned to a mentor who will be able to answer any questions you may have whilst being in the setting.
 The programme offers you a chance to gain a deeper understanding of teaching prior to your journey into the field.